Massive earthquake leaves devastation in Haiti

 Essential facilities that children and their families depended on have disappeared.
 Some have lost family members, while others were separated from loved ones amidst the chaos of the earthquake.
 In the streets, people carry baskets as they rummage through what remains of their destroyed homes in search of clothing and food.

-Preliminary assessments revealed extensive destruction to schools, just weeks before they were due to re-open.
-Getting children back to school will be extremely difficult for parents, teachers and the government.
-But ensuring children can return safely to school – and to the normalcy and stability of being in a classroom with their friends and teachers – will help them as they recover from the traumatic experiences of the earthquake and recent extreme weather.
+Over a month after the earthquake, about 70 per cent of all schools in the Southwestern part of the country were still either damaged or destroyed.
+Ensuring children can return safely to school – and to the normalcy and stability of being in a classroom with their friends and teachers – will help them as they recover from the traumatic experiences of the earthquake and recent extreme weather.

 How is UNICEF responding to the earthquake?

 UNICEF is continuing to prioritize the resumption of essential services – including water and sanitation, health, nutrition and shelter – for the affected population.
-UNICEF and partners are distributing tarpaulins for emergency shelter, latrines and showers; water reservoirs for safe water distribution; and hygiene kits including water treatment tablets, soap, menstrual hygiene material, and jerrycans.
+UNICEF is working with partners continue to scale up response efforts to get relief assistance to hard-to-reach areas, including supplying safe water, and distributing hygiene, and other emergency supplies.

 In order to adequately protect children affected by the earthquake, urgent needs include the provision of psychosocial support for children affected by the earthquake, assessments of children’s protection needs, and identification of the most vulnerable young people.